 Greece is considered the birthplace of Western Civilization and is a cornerstone destination for world heritage, arts and culture.

 Enabling communities to identify and implement their own homegrown traditional solutions to the economic crises is central to TRIA ETC’s vision.
 TRIA ETC’s founders have travelled extensively throughout Greece connecting with local artisans, many of them having returned to rural life as the economic crises has made urban living too expensive for them.

 While these activities present a viable option to generate income for many rural artisans, they lack access to markets outside of their own communities, meaning there simply isn’t enough demand for them to work on their craft fulltime and make a living.

 Artisans throughout Greece are creating unique and inspiring heritage works such as hand woven shawls, tagari bags, and pillow and bed spreads, as well as handcrafted belt buckles, ceramic bowls and plates.
 However, without a connection to larger markets, their ability to work as artisans while supporting their families is unsustainable.

-Funding from the TreadRight Heritage Initiative grant, distributed in partnership with the Alliance for Artisan Enterprise, is being used to commission artisan works from individual artisans and community cooperatives alike.
-By commissioning works and handicrafts, the artisans are given the ability to focus on their craft as their main source of income, turning what was, in effect, simply a heritage hobby into a viable source of income.
+Funding from the TreadRight Heritage Initiative grant, distributed in partnership with the Alliance for Artisan Enterprise, was used to commission artisan works from individual artisans and community cooperatives alike.
+By commissioning works and handicrafts, the artisans were given the ability to focus on their craft as their main source of income, turning what was, in effect, simply a heritage hobby into a viable source of income.